 “It is as if I look at life through a window looking out.
 Outside is a world I do not take part in.
 I can look but not participate.”

 “In reverse, I sometimes walk around in residential areas and through the lit windows from the dark, I can look inside.
 I often see the happy families, something I never had and maybe never will.
 I know I should not continue this for long but for now, I do not know how to get out but I manage ok.“

 Thank you to Vicky Allen, Senior feature writer of the Herald and the Times for contacts and inspiration.

 Scotland compared to the Netherlands in boring figures

-For Scotland and Edinburgh, the latest figure (2015) comes at 22% for as compared to The Netherlands 7%.
+For Scotland and Edinburgh, the latest figure (2015) comes at 22% as compared to The Netherlands 7%.
 Also, the income-inequality is reasonably comparable.
-So, it seems a sound estimate that there is 3 times as much poverty when both countries are compared and the ratio holds also if the comparison is made between Scotland and the north west part of the EU.
-In the southern and eastern countries of the EU the figures are higher but when considering these, factors such as self-proficiency (living of non-monetary means like own gardens etc) and the size of the non-official (black, grey) economy distort the picture.
+So, it seems a sound estimate that there are 3 times as much poverty when both countries are compared and the ratio holds also if the comparison is made between Scotland and the northwest part of the EU.
+In the southern and eastern countries of the EU, the figures are higher but when considering these, factors such as self-proficiency (living of non-monetary means like own gardens, etc) and the size of the non-official (black, grey) economy distort the picture.